vincent-coding/Splatoon-Cheat-Codes/README.md

 # Splatoon-Cheat-Codes
 List of JGeckoU codes for Splatoon (2.12.0, EUR)

-These codes have been tested only on a European console and on Splatoon version 2.12.0.
+These codes have been tested only on a European console and on Splatoon version 2.12.0.<br />

-These codes were collected from different sources, some code was created by myself.
+These codes were collected from different sources, some code was created by myself.<br />
 The codes normally work online, unless otherwise stated.

-Some of these codes may cause your WiiU to be banned.
+Some of these codes may cause your WiiU to be banned.<br />
 I will not be responsible in any way for any banning or brick

 ## Code format